 - Under Article 263 of the Indian Constitution, the President of India can fabricate an Inter-state Council to look into topics of mutual interest between the Centre and States.
 In 1990, the Inter-State Council was set up.

-- The public acts, documents, and judicial proceedings of the Centre and each state are to be given complete faith and credit throughout India.
+- All governmental acts, legal papers, and judicial proceedings issued by the Union or any State will be given full faith and credit throughout India.

 - In order to give the Centre enough authority to use its executive dominion completely, the Constitution establishes two constraints on the state’s executive control and the subsequent centralisation of power